cyrusneary/verifiable-compositional-rl/README.md

 8. `cd src/examples`
 9. `python test_minigrid.py`

+10. If the system complains about a missing Qt dependency while running the scripts, do the fllowing command of the sort: `export QT_QPA_PLATFORM_PLUGIN_PATH=/usr/lib/x86_64-linux-gnu/qt5/plugins/platforms/`

 - If the steps above run successfully, you are ready to run and train models using the repository

 ### Running the Unity Labyrinth training scripts.